antony-jr/lenovo-legion5-15arh05-scripts/XOrgConfigurationNvidia/README.md

 Only thing you lose with this is battery consumption because with the discrete GPU, you can only expect about 3 hours of battery life(not tested just a guess) (even with 5% brightness).

-But for now I can't find any solution for this, But **I can confirm that the brightness control does work somewhat okayish in Fedorat Workstation 32 with Linux Kernel 5.6.6**.
+But for now I can't find any solution for this, But **I can confirm that the brightness control does work somewhat okayish in Fedora Workstation 32 with Linux Kernel 5.6.6**.

 If you want to catch up to the upstream bug, here is the link -> https://gitlab.freedesktop.org/drm/amd/-/issues/1438